billg-splunk/javashop-otel/README.md

 /buildForLocale

-Look at Code, notice the Annotation @WithSpan? @WithSpan is an [OpenTelemetry Annotation] (https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ) for Java that automatically generates a span around a the function that follows.
+Look just above the buildForLocale function, notice the Annotation @WithSpan? @WithSpan is an [OpenTelemetry Annotation] (https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ) for Java that automatically generates a span around a the function that follows.

  ![Screen Shot 2022-11-28 at 7 45 13 AM](https://user-images.githubusercontent.com/32849847/204349143-1e35b6e4-4059-4c56-8718-76c14d41727c.png)

 Now let's fix this code.
 We are going to simply comment this out for now and see if it fixes our latency issue.

-If you are using nano
+Using nano

 Place comments in front of the entire if statement as follows: